OF THE CHRISTIAN ETHICS TODAY FOUNDATION

 Wendell L. Griffen, D.Div., is well-known as a lawyer, jurist, legal educator, religious leader, and public speaker.
 He serves as pastor of New Millennium Church in Little Rock, Arkansas, and also as Circuit Judge for the Sixth Judicial Circuit of Arkansas.
 Dr. Griffen is the founder and CEO of Griffen Strategic Consulting which specializes in diversity and inclusion, cultural competancy, strategic planning and development, public policy and government relations, legal affairs, and litigation management.
 He is a member of the Board of Directors for The Christian Ethics Today Foundation and serves as a trustee of the Samuel Dewitt Proctor Conference.
 Dr. Griffen is the author of two blogs: Wendell Griffen on Cultural Competancy and Justice is a Verb!
 Blogs.

-George Mason has been senior pastor at Wilshire Baptist Church in Dallas, Texas, since August 1989.
-He is a nationally recognized leader among Baptists, serving the Cooperative Baptist Fellowship, New Baptist Covenant, Duke Divinity School, along with other local and global ecumenical and interfaith endeavors.
+George Mason, Chairman, is pastor emeritus at Wilshire Baptist Church in Dallas, Texas, where he served as senior pastor from 1989 to 2022.
+He is a nationally recognized leader among Baptists, serving the Cooperative Baptist Fellowship, Duke Divinity School, along with other local and global ecumenical and interfaith endeavors.
 He is a frequent op-ed contributor to the Dallas Morning News on subjects of public interest that intersect religion, such as public education, race relations and predatory lending.
 He writes a monthly column on public theology for the Lakewood/East Dallas and Lake Highlands editions of the community news magazine The Advocate.
 At Wilshire, he birthed and directs the pastoral residency program that has become a model for other congregations nationwide.
 His book, Preparing the Pastors We Need: Reclaiming the Congregation’s Role in Training Clergy, came out of his passion to encourage those whom God has called into vocational ministry.
 George holds both the master of divinity and doctor of philosophy degrees from Southwestern Baptist Theological Seminary in Fort Worth, Texas.

 Suzii Paynter March is Chief Executive Officer of Prosper Waco, an innovative approach to community work that consolidates and builds upon the efforts of existing nonprofits and community leaders.
 Prior to joining Propser Waco, Paynter March was executive coordinator for the Cooperative Baptist Fellowship, served as the director of the Texas Baptist Christian Life Commission and as director of the Advocacy Care Center.
 Over the past decade, Paynter March has gained a national reputation for her advocacy on important ethical issues such as religious liberty, hunger and poverty, human trafficking, immigration reform, the environment and education.
 She has been recognized by numerous national religious and secular organizations such as the Sierra Club, American Association of Retired Persons, Samaritan Counseling Centers and the Baptist Joint Committee for Religious Liberty.
 Her work has also been highlighted on television programs such as Moyers in America, and in print publications such as the Wall Street Journal and The New Yorker.
 In addition to this board, Paynter March also is a member of the executive committee of the Baptist World Alliance and chairs its Human Rights Advocacy Committee and the New Baptist Covenant.